Tease Your Taste Buds at a Food or Drink Festival

 - Festival Gastronomical Porta Del Sol — in Mayaguez, usually in late May or June

 - Caribbean BBQ Association Cattlemen’s BBQ Competition — in San Juan, in February.

-- Sangria Fest — in Mayaguez, usually in September
+- Sangria Fest — in Mayaguez, usually in January and September

 - PR Wine & Food Fest — in San Juan, usually in October